 Basic information for topics, such as “What is it?” and “How many people are affected?” is available in the About Endometriosis section.
 Other Frequently Asked Questions (FAQs) that are specific to a certain topic are answered in this section.

+Many women with fertility problems have endometriosis.
 But exactly how endometriosis causes infertility is not clear.
 Some evidence suggests that infertility is related to the extent of the endometriosis patches, because the patches can distort the pelvic anatomy.
-This would make it difficult for sperm to travel to the ovary or a fertilized egg to travel to the uterus.2,3 Other evidence suggests that the inflammation in the abdomen may disrupt ovulation or fertilization, or that the endometrium may not develop properly, hampering the attachment of the embryo to the uterus.
+This would make it difficult for sperm to travel to the ovary or a fertilized egg to travel to the uterus.1 Other evidence suggests that the inflammation in the abdomen may disrupt ovulation or fertilization, or that the endometrium may not develop properly, hampering the attachment of the embryo to the uterus.

-There are treatments for endometriosis-related infertility that may help women get pregnant even with endometriosis.
+There are treatments for endometriosis-related infertility that may help women with endometriosis get pregnant.

 Endometriosis and endometrial cancer are not the same.
 The word “endometrium” describes the tissue that lines the inside of the uterus.
 Endometrial cancer is a type of cancer that affects the lining of the inside of the uterus.
 Endometriosis itself is not a form of cancer.

-For about one-quarter of women diagnosed with endometriosis, endometriosis patches go away on their own.3
+For some women diagnosed with endometriosis, endometriosis patches go away on their own.3